Basic camping tips for the tent camper!

 - Position the camp lantern and other light well away from kitchen and gathering areas when you don't need the light.

 - I'm told black clothing attracts fewer insects.
+(Some feel just exactly the opposite about this.
+Maybe this is only true at night?)

 - Also ingesting lots of garlic and onion is rumored to discourage biting bugs. ( And maybe some people. ;-)